CalvinRodo/Resume/resume.md

 - Designed ROE Web Assistant using Knockout.js and ASP.Net MVC
 - Designed and developed a Business Rules Engine to validate ROEs for various intake streams
 - Introduced a Code Review program for Junior Developers
+- Member of various branch working groups
+>- Logging
+>- Source Control
+>- Automated Unit Testing
+>- Code Review
+>- Application Monitoring
-- Member of various branch working groups (Logging, Code Review, Sustained Compliance on Web Accessibility Standards for the Internet (SCWASI))
+>- Sustained Compliance on Web Accessibility Standards for the Internet (SCWASI)
 - Introduced Automated Unit Testing
 - Refactored and Rewrote the Record of Employment website from an ASP.Net WebForms application written in Visual Basic to an ASP.Net MVC Web Application written in C#
 - Rewrote ROEWebs Intranet facing APIs in WCF